robzolkos/gemon/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## ToDo

+1. More tests
+2. A generator to generate the initializer file and fill it with a random key.
+3. More documentation on what results are returned.